achraf99sik/MTES/README.md

-# MTES - Medical Triage & Expertise System
+# MTES - Medical tele-expertise system

 MTES is a web-based application designed to streamline patient management and medical consultations within a healthcare facility.
 It provides a platform for different medical professionals (Nurses, General Practitioners, and Specialists) to collaborate and manage patient care efficiently.